ti-cortex-m4/demo-java-reactive-streams-old/readme.md

-* _buffering_: for each Subscriber, the Publisher creates a Subscription that contains a bounded buffer with an initial minimum size that can be expanded to the maximum buffer capacity
+* _Buffering_: for each Subscriber, the Publisher creates a Subscription that contains a bounded buffer with an initial minimum size that can be expanded to the maximum buffer capacity.
-* _throttling_: during the emitting, the Publisher can use the _estimateMaximumLag_ (an estimate of the maximum number of items produced but not yet consumed among all subscribers) and _estimateMinimumDemand_ (an estimate of the minimum number of items requested but not yet produced among all subscribers) methods to predict the buffers saturation
+* _Throttling_: during the emitting, the Publisher can use the _estimateMaximumLag_ (an estimate of the maximum number of items produced but not yet consumed among all subscribers) and _estimateMinimumDemand_ (an estimate of the minimum number of items requested but not yet produced among all subscribers) methods to predict the buffers saturation.
-* _blocking_: if the Publisher uses the _submit_ method to send items to Subscribers, when the buffer is full, this method blocks until there is free space in the buffer
+* _Blocking_: if the Publisher uses the _submit_ method to send items to Subscribers, then when the buffer is full, this method blocks until there is free space in the buffer.
-* _dropping_ and _retrying_: if the Publisher uses the _offer_ method to send items to the Subscribers, when the buffer becomes full, this method can drop items (immediately or with a timeout) with or without the possibility to retry once
+* _Dropping_ and _retrying_: if the Publisher uses the _offer_ method to send items to the Subscribers, then when the buffer becomes full, this method can drop items (immediately or with a timeout) with or without the possibility to retry once.

-There are two ways for consumers to subscribe to the _SubmissionPublisher_ class: universal and specialized.
+There are two methods for consumers to subscribe to the _SubmissionPublisher_ class: inherited from the Publisher interface and declared in this class.

 The universal way is to use the inherited _Publisher#subscribe(Subscriber)_ method.
 This solution allows the use of the standard Reactive Streams workflow of the _Subscriber_ class with its _onSubscribe_, _onNext_, _onError_, _onComplete_ methods.

-The specialized way is to use the _SubmissionPublisher#consume(Consumer)_ method which returns a _CompletableFuture&lt;Void>_ result.
+The specialized way is to use the _SubmissionPublisher#consume(Consumer)_ method that returns a _CompletableFuture&lt;Void>_ result.
 This method is designed for a situation where it is known in advance that the consumer can handle the event stream emitted by the producer and no backpressure is required.
 Calling this method creates an implicit subscriber, which immediately calls the _Subscription#request(Long.MAX_VALUE)_ method to start the exchange in the _push_ model.
 The invocations of the _Consumer#accept_ method takes place in the _Consumer#onNext_ of this implicit subscriber.
 The _[CompletableFuture](https://github.com/aliakh/demo-java-completablefuture/blob/master/readme.md)_ result allows the caller to determine whether the reactive stream is completed normally or exceptionally by the producer or to cancel the subscription itself.

 ## Conclusion

 Reactive streams take a proper place among other parallel and concurrent Java frameworks.
 Before they appeared in the JDK, there were slightly related CompletableFuture and Stream APIs.
 CompletableFuture uses the _push_ model but supports asynchronous computations of a single value.
-Stream supports sequential or parallel computations of multiple values, but uses the _pull_ model.
-Reactive streams have taken a vacant place that supports synchronous or asynchronous computations of multiple values and can dynamically switch between the _push_ and _pull_ models.
+Stream supports sequential or parallel computations of multiple values but uses the _pull_ model.
+Reactive streams have taken a vacant place that supports synchronous or asynchronous computations of multiple values and additionally can dynamically switch between the _push_ and _pull_ models.
 Reactive streams are suitable for processing possible unbounded sequences of events with unpredictable rates, such as mouse and keyboard events, sensor events, latency-bound I/O events from file or network, etc.

 Application developers should not implement the interfaces of the Reactive Streams specification themselves.
-The specification is complex enough, especially in concurrent publisher-subscriber contracts, to be implemented correctly.
+The specification is complex enough, especially in concurrent publisher-subscriber contracts to be implemented correctly.
 Also, the specification does not contain APIs for intermediate stream operations.
-They should use stream stages (producers, processors, consumers) from existing frameworks and use the Reactive Streams API only to connect them together.
-Then application developers should use the much richer native framework APIs.
+They should use stream components (producers, processors, consumers) from existing frameworks and use the Reactive Streams API only to connect them together.
+Then application developers should use the much richer native frameworks APIs.